sslarch/sslarch.github.io/caa_proposal.md

 The ease with which scripts can be understood by humans, as well as their tendency to be implemented in a step-wise manner, affords their capability to be well-documented.
 A well-documented script may potentially be used to reproduce analytical processes and verify their results.
 Scripting languages are therefore lauded as facilitators of open and reproducible research.

+Code should be equally important as publications.
+That also means that code generally should be subject to a scientific reviewing process.
+It is therefore one long-term aim of this SIG to offer guidelines how code publication and - review can be fruitfully implemented into research and publication processes (see Objectives).

 The tendency for scripts to be stored in human-readable text-based file formats also makes them particularly amenable to flexible means of storage, dissemination and version control.
-For instance, the Git protocol is often implemented to track and cooperatively develop continually-evolving documents.
+Reproducible research ideally also documents the science production process with all inductive and deductive steps of hypothesis building.
+A modern and powerful way to store a commented succession of changes in text and scripted data analysis is available with tools like Git or SVN which were initially designed for software development.
+They provide a simple environment to keep track of even minor changes, go back to earlier working stages and allow for well-documented collaborations thanks to forking.
+The combination of scripting languages and version control is an important basis for a fully comprehensible research process.

 These somewhat tangential yet meaningful implications relating to the use of scientific scripting languages underscore aspects of their utility that the SSLA aims to promote.